KaruF/MPU6050_Driver/README.md

 Hi everyone,

 - It is going to be complete driver for mpu6050 and it won't be for any particular architecture.
+Communication layer is completely separated from specific hardware.
 So you can easly implement it to your hardware!
 - You just must write wrapper function to struct MPU6050_COMM_INIT send, receive function pointer.
 Like that:
 ```
 void MPU6050_ERR_CALLBACK(enum MPU6050_STAT mpu6050_err){